elena-luo/SODE/README.md

 ```
 This step will generate a file named `R1_split_part2_ablation_keep_one_global_delete_all_need_simplize.jsonl`

-There are more settings in the code, but they do not yield good performace.
+There are more settings in the code, but they do not yield good performance.
 You could try on your own data if you are interested.